 - Mix the tomato puree, soy sauce and sugar together in a large bowl.
-Add the cooked aubergine and onion mixture and mix well.
-Then add the chilli and spices and season with sale and pepper.
+Add the redshank leaves, cooked aubergine and onion mixture and mix well.
+Then add the chilli and spices and season with salt and pepper.

 - Open the filo pastry.
 Lay a damp (not wet) tea towel on a work surface.
 Lay the pastry over half the tea towel and cover with the other half to prevent the sheets drying out.

 - Place one sheet lengthways in front of you.
 Lightly brush with melted butter and fold in half lengthwise.
 Place a tablespoon of the mixture at the end nearest and either roll up or fold over into triangles, making sure the seam is tucked underneath.
 Place on a baking sheet lined with parchment paper.
 Brush tops with butter.
 Repeat with remaining sheets.

 - (Optional) You can sprinkle with sesame seeds before baking.